naviltsev/talkalicious/README.md

-mkdb-blog-perl
+talkalicious
 ==============

 General notes
 -------------

-Training project to build up a clean and simple blog engine using `Moose/KiokuDB` in `Perl`.
+Training project to build up a clean and simple blog engine using `Moose/DBIC` in `Perl`.

 I use [bower](https://github.com/twitter/bower) from Twitter for package management.